MAYANK10UCH010/AutoScrapper/README.md

 #### Basic Folder structure with only necessary files and dependencies
 <Note> Minimum number of files needed to run an entire project.
 Irrespective of the type of project, it is a kind of generic structural understanding at current time</Note>
 #### Step by Step Modularization
-- create and run only logger without struct_loh modulr package
+Step 1- Create and run only logger module without struct_log  package
 ---
 #### Important Save Points for cross checking code and validation its Output